givemehtml5/givemehtml5.github.io/_posts/2015-9-18-Week-1-Setting-up-the-game.md

 </script>
 ```

-Just remember the script must be placed after the </canvas> closure tag.
+Just remember the script must be placed after the canvas closure tag.
 If not, the getElementById will return "null" as the component has not been loaded.
 You can also place the Javascript inside the <head> section and use the onload function.
 Now we can start looking at :